 Note: this did not include content mapping requirements, since the client was responsible for that task.

-Project In preparation of an intranet redesign, my team and I conducted in-person usability tests against three different models.
+Project In preparation of an intranet redesign, I conducted in-person usability tests against three different models.
 Models included the client's current HR/intranet system, and two clickable prototypes.
 Prototypes were created using Protoshare, and were based on user workflow diagrams I had created.
 Diagrams evolved from stakeholder interviews, and an all-day, on-site discovery work session with the client team.

 Tests were conducted with individual employees over the course of six days, testing 3-4 subjects for each model.
 Each session was captured using either Silverback or Camtasia.